Jemtaly/StreamEnc/README.md

   python3 videnc.py -k 12345678abcdef12345678abcdef
   ```

   The decrypted video will be displayed in the small pop-up window.
-Drag to move the window position, click on the windows and press <kbd>Esc</kbd> to exit.
+Drag to move the window, and right-click to close it.

 ## FAQ